 4. Amendments to this Policy

-This version of the Policy has been in effect since May 2021.
+This version of the data privacy notice is valid since December 2021.